Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: Introduction

-In this letter, we demonstrate spatially resolved imaging of a chain of Rydberg superatoms in a single shot with a 3 $\mu$s exposure time.
+In this paper, we demonstrate spatially resolved imaging of a chain of Rydberg excitations in a single shot with a 3 $\mu$s exposure time.
 We reach this sensitivity by exploring a novel F\"{o}rster-resonance scheme between a 27$F$ state and a 96$S$ state.
-The former serves as the upper level of the Rydberg EIT for detection, while the latter is the excitation state of the Rydberg superatoms under investigation.
+The former serves as the upper level of the Rydberg EIT for detection, while the latter is the state of Rydberg excitations under investigation.
 The enabling strong long-range interaction arises from a F\"{o}rster-like resonance between the two pair states $|27F96S\rangle$ and $|27G95P\rangle$, which are strongly dipole-coupled.
 A distinctive feature here is the small principal quantum number, $n = 27$, which is far away from $n' = 96$, unlike previously used detection schemes where $n \sim n'$~\cite{gunter2013observing,xu2021rydbergensembels,srakaew2023}.
 Consequently, relatively large EIT probe power can be used without causing too much spurious scattering of 27$F$ polaritons interacting with each other, and the read noise of the camera is easily overcome when homodyne detection is being employed.
 Spectroscopic measurements illustrate the working principle of the scheme and provide suitable conditions for single-shot imaging.
-From single-shot images of Rydberg superatoms aligned in a one-dimensional chain, the pair correlation function is extracted to reveal the excitation blockade.
-Moreover, spatial Fourier analysis shows the presence of long-range order in the chains of excited superatoms.
-This work marks a major advancement in achieving spatially-resolved, nondestructive detection of Rydberg superatoms.
+From single-shot images of Rydberg excitations aligned in a one-dimensional chain, the pair correlation function is extracted to reveal the excitation blockade.
+Moreover, spatial Fourier analysis shows the presence of long-range order within the excitation chains.
+This work marks a major advancement of utilizing a nondestructive technique for fast and spatially-resolved imaging of Rydberg atoms.
 It holds particular significance in utilizing ensemble-assisted Rydberg qubits for quantum simulation and computation.

-The paper is organized as follows.
-In Section~\ref{ForsterScheme}, we discuss the F\"{o}rster resonance and experimentally demonstrate it with Rydberg EIT spectra, measuring the transmission of the EIT probe light at different probe frequency detunings.
-In Section~\ref{images}, we present single-shot images of individual Rydberg superatoms and, based on these images, analyze the excitation of these superatoms into a one-dimensional chain.
-It is important to note that, unlike the spectroscopic measurements in Section~\ref{ForsterScheme}, where only the EIT probe light is sent through the atomic cloud and projected onto the camera, the single-shot imaging in Section~\ref{images} is performed with the help of the homodyne detection technique~\cite{du2023}.
-We summarize our results and provide some outlook in Section~\ref{conclusion}.
-Additional experimental and calculation details are included in Appendices.